devqa07/MockAPIAutomationFramework/README.md

 ****Steps for Manual Execution from Postman:****
 * Download and Install Postman from https://www.postman.com/downloads/
-* Open Postman and click on Import->select the json file([BookStoreMockAPIs.postman_collection.json](..%2F..%2FMyStuff%2FActual%2FBookStoreMockAPIs.postman_collection.json)) and execute the different API requests.
+* Open Postman and click on Import->select the downloaded json file and execute the different API requests.